 Your law firm can have the best marketing and advertising in the world, but without the right intake checklist and process, you won’t close prospects.
 Plain and simple.
 Use the legal intake checklist outlined in this article to onboard new clients more easily and convert them.

-If you need legal marketing experts to help you with your digital marketing and generating more revenue, schedule a free consultation with the WiseMedia team.
+If you need legal marketing experts to help you with your digital marketing and generating more revenue, enroll in one of our online courses.